Geotechnical engineering and applied geology

 Are you curious about how our earth is structured and how resources can be used in a technically and environmentally compatible way?

 Do you generally enjoy using modern technology and are you just as happy outdoors as you are making plans on the computer?
-Then you should definitely study geotechnical engineering and applied geology, construction and environmental technology with us!
+Then you should definitely study geotechnical engineering and applied geology with us!

 In addition to natural sciences, engineering and technical fundamentals in areas such as mathematics, chemistry, surveying and geology, you can tackle exciting subject-specific content during your studies.
 Whether drilling technology, earthworks and foundation engineering or everything related to hydrology – we offer an extremely versatile and varied degree programme with plenty of practical experience through numerous excursions.